-The FSUG strongly supports the fact that loan-to-value (LTV) ratio should never substitute for a thorough assessment of a borrower's repayment capacity.
+BEUC strongly supports the fact that loan-to-value (LTV) ratio should never substitute for loan-to-income ratio for thorough assessment of a borrower's repayment capacity.
 Indeed, a low LTV ratio does not mean the borrower will be able to repay the loan.
-Therefore, loan-to-income and loan-to-debt ratios are more important, while LTV ratio may serve as a complementary tool.
+Therefore, loan-to-income is more important, while LTV ratio may serve as a complementary tool.
 In addition, assessment of creditworthiness should not rely on prospects of house price increase.